Yoric/ronin-time-bureaucrats/here-there-and-right-behind-you-the-bureaucracy.md

 >
 > * Evil must not remain undone.
 > * Victims will be much happier in Time Reservations.
-> * Cloaked Spaceships and armies of Replicants following pre-recorded scripts.
+> * Cloaked Spaceships, armies of Replicants and life-long scripts.

 ### The Private Sector